i-nino/KernelMode-Code/IRPsOverFileApis/README.md

 I decompiled all the routines involved and created a driver that implements them successfully, as well as demonstrating how a standard file deletion would take place from kernel mode.
 A system thread is created to carry out the IRP deletion part, and a Worker Item is created to implement the standard file deletion process.
+In the APCInjection directory, there is also a nt!NtReadFile version I implemented in a similar manner.

 ![Alt Text](irpdelete.gif)